Dept. Code: KIN

 This course will focus on legal issues applicable to sport administration, including tort law, risk management, negligence, and constitutional law.
 Relevant legal cases and concepts will be incorporated.

-Prerequisite: KIN 201 + Sophomore or Higher.
+Prerequisite: KIN 201 And Sophomore or Higher.

 Components: LEC.